Bodies, debris from missing AirAsia plane pulled from sea off Indonesia

 Such systems are mainly used on long-haul flights and can provide clues to airlines and investigators when things go wrong.

-Three airline disasters involving Malaysian-affiliated carriers in less than a year have dented confidence in the country's aviation industry and spooked travellers across the region.
+Three airline disasters involving Malaysian-affiliated carriers in less than a year have dented confidence in the country's aviation industry and spooked travelers across the region.

 Malaysian Airlines Flight MH370 went missing on March 8 on a trip from Kuala Lumpur to Beijing with 239 passengers and crew on board and has not been found.
 On July 17, the same airline's Flight MH17 was shot down over Ukraine, killing all 298 people on board.